West Marine Bankruptcy: $549.2M in Debt, Dual-Track Plan Targets July Confirmation

 | 10 | Interests in West Marine | — | — | Yes | Deemed Reject |

 General Unsecured (Class 6) — death-trap.
-Class 6 is structured as a "death-trap": if Class 6 votes to accept the plan, holders share pro rata in $250,000 of GUC Cash, regardless of which track (Recapitalization or Sale) is selected.
-If Class 6 rejects, GUC claims are cancelled with no distribution under either path.
-With approximately $119.9 million of unsecured trade and lease obligations sitting outside the funded-debt stack, the implied recovery on acceptance is fractional, but the alternative is zero.
+Class 6 is structured as a "death-trap": if Class 6 votes to accept the plan, holders share pro rata in $250,000 of GUC Cash; if Class 6 rejects, GUC claims are cancelled with no distribution.
+The amended Disclosure Statement and accompanying Liquidation Analysis, filed June 23, 2026, estimate Class 6 claims at $99.3 million to $109.2 million and project a 0.2%–0.3% recovery if the class accepts — which the Liquidation Analysis states still exceeds the zero recovery general unsecured creditors would receive in a hypothetical chapter 7 liquidation.
 The petition lists Garmin International, Inc. as the largest single unsecured trade creditor at approximately $8.57 million, followed by Virtual Supply, Inc. ($5.8 million), Sierra International, Inc. ($4.7 million), and East Penn Manufacturing Co., Inc. ($4.43 million).

-Third-party releases.
-The Plan uses an opt-out construct for voting classes and an opt-in construct for deemed-reject classes.
-Failure to affirmatively opt out (when the opt-out form is provided) results in being deemed a Releasing Party.
+Existing equity (Class 10) and third-party releases.
+Class 10 is deemed to reject, but equityholders nonetheless include the Consenting Equity Holders supporting the RSA at the 93.9% level.
+The Plan uses an opt-out construct for voting classes and an opt-in construct for deemed-reject classes; failure to affirmatively opt out results in being deemed a Releasing Party.
 Released Parties include the Debtors, Reorganized Debtors, Plan Administrator, Agents, Consenting Term Loan, FILO, and ABL Lenders, Consenting Equity Holders, and their Related Parties.
-Holders that timely object to the releases without resolution before entry of the Confirmation Order are excluded from both sides of the release.
+The creditors' committee has since moved to test the adequacy of these releases through Rule 2004 discovery, described below.

 | Date | Event |